Roadblock (March 2016)

-Roadblock (originally titled March to WrestleMania: Live from Toronto) was the inaugural Roadblock professional wrestling livestreaming event produced by WWE.
-The event aired exclusively on the WWE Network and aired on pay-per-view (PPV) in various territories outside of United States and took place on March 12, 2016, at the Ricoh Coliseum in Toronto, Ontario, Canada.
-The event's title was a reference to its position on the "Road to WrestleMania".
-This was also the first time WWE held a premium live event in Canada since WWE Breaking Point in 2009.
+Roadblock was a 2016 professional wrestling livestreaming event produced by the American promotion WWE.
+It was the inaugural Roadblock and took place on March 12, 2016, at the Ricoh Coliseum in Toronto, Ontario, Canada.
+The event aired exclusively on the WWE Network in the United States and via traditional pay-per-view in various territories outside of the U.S. The event's title was a reference to its position on the "Road to WrestleMania".

-Nine matches (including two dark matches) were contested at the event.
+Nine matches were contested at the event, including two dark matches.
 The main event saw Triple H defeat Dean Ambrose to retain the WWE World Heavyweight Championship.
-Other prominent matches included The New Day (Big E and Kofi Kingston) retaining the WWE Tag Team Championship against The League of Nations (Sheamus and King Barrett) in the opening bout, The Revival (Dash Wilder and Scott Dawson) retained the NXT Tag Team Championship against Enzo Amore and Colin Cassady, Brock Lesnar defeated Bray Wyatt and Luke Harper in a 2-on-1 handicap match, and Charlotte retained the WWE Divas Championship against Natalya in the last televised defense of the Divas Championship.
+Other prominent matches included The Revival (Dash Wilder and Scott Dawson) retaining the NXT Tag Team Championship against Enzo Amore and Colin Cassady, Brock Lesnar defeating Bray Wyatt and Luke Harper in a 2-on-1 handicap match, Charlotte retaining the WWE Divas Championship against Natalya in the last televised defense of the title, and in the opening bout, The New Day (Big E and Kofi Kingston) retained the WWE Tag Team Championship against The League of Nations (Sheamus and King Barrett).

+The event was originally scheduled as a house show, a non-televised event, titled March to WrestleMania: Live from Toronto.
+To help further the build to WrestleMania 32, WWE decided to broadcast the event and renamed it as Roadblock, and it was the third of seven originally scheduled house shows to broadcast as a WWE Network special.
+This in turn made it the first time WWE held a PPV and livestreaming event in Canada since Breaking Point in September 2009.
+This was also the only Roadblock held before the reintroduction of the brand extension in July, with a second Roadblock, titled Roadblock: End of the Line, occurring later in the year in December, which was held exclusively for wrestlers from the Raw brand.

 Production

 Background

-The event was held at the Ricoh Coliseum in Toronto, Ontario, Canada.
+The inaugural Roadblock was held at the Ricoh Coliseum in Toronto, Ontario, Canada.

-The American professional wrestling promotion WWE originally had a house show scheduled for March 12, 2016, at the Ricoh Coliseum in Toronto, Ontario, Canada, and it was titled "March to WrestleMania: Live from Toronto".
-To further build towards the following month's WrestleMania 32, WWE decided to broadcast the event live and exclusively on their livestreaming service the WWE Network and on pay-per-view (PPV) in various territories outside of United States.
-They also renamed the event to Roadblock, which was a reference to its position on the "Road to WrestleMania".
+The American professional wrestling promotion WWE originally had a house show, a non-televised event, scheduled for March 12, 2016, at the Ricoh Coliseum in Toronto, Ontario, Canada, and it was titled "March to WrestleMania: Live from Toronto".
+To further build towards the following month's WrestleMania 32, WWE decided to broadcast the event live and exclusively on their livestreaming service the WWE Network in the United States and on pay-per-view (PPV) in various territories outside of the U.S. It was also renamed as Roadblock as a reference to its position on the "Road to WrestleMania".
+It was the third originally scheduled house show to broadcast as a WWE Network special, after The Beast in the East and Live from Madison Square Garden in July and October of 2015, respectively.